Ambulatory Care Family Practice (4402)

-- Web-Based Nutrition Case - Students must also complete web-based case in order to pass the course.
+- Web-Based Nutrition Case – Students must also complete web-based case to pass the course.

 - Student responsibilities (and to whom accountable) – The supervising physician will assign responsibilities to the student.
 In case of absence from the preceptorship for any reason, both the Department (contact Carolyn Lindeman x81382) and the preceptor must be notified.
 Any unexcused absence will result in failure of the course.